What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 - Download segments

-- Append segments using MSE
+- Append segments to buffer via MSE

-- Adapt quality dynamically
+- Switch quality dynamically

-Live Streaming and MPD Files
+Live Streaming with MPD Files

 MPD files are used for both:

-- Video on demand (VOD)
+- Video on Demand (VOD)

 - Live streaming